|

 10. Advertising works!
 Millions of manufacturers, retailers, service businesses, and individuals advertise every day.
 Over and over again.
 Because it works. - The Washington Informer

-Keeping your Advertising Campaign consistent: In this recent downturn of economy this is a very important factor because when the economy starts to return, people will remember your company and products or services.
+Keeping your Advertising Campaign consistent: This is a very important factor in any economy because people will remember your company and products or services.
 Companies that consistently advertise even during recessions performed better in the long run.

 And always promote your WEBSITE through your advertising.